nimitbhargava/Google-Watchlist-Quick-Open/walkthrough.md

 # Verification Walkthrough: Placement & Layout & Dynamic Color & State & Hover & Analytics & Config & Landing Page

 ## Goal
-Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, configuration is loaded correctly, and **the marketing landing page (including Privacy Policy) looks good**.
+Verify the "My List" button is correctly placed, layout is correct, icon/text color adapts to the theme, state is independent, hover style is correct, analytics events are sent, configuration is loaded correctly, and **the marketing landing page is responsive**.

 ## Prerequisites
 - Chrome Browser